MakerLab 3D Printing

 - Prohibited by Arizona Board of Regents (ABOR) or NAU policy, including but not limited to:

 - NAU Weapons Policy.
-You may request an exception to the NAU Weapons Policy.
 Library staff will not print objects that are considered weapons, or simulated weapons, without an approved exception.
 If you have an approved exception, please contact the library at 928-523-6820 to arrange to have your item printed.

 - Network Acceptable Use Policy

 - Unsafe, harmful, dangerous, or poses an immediate threat to the well-being of others.